latent-to/developer-docs/docs/keys/proxies/index.md

 ## Best practices for using proxies

-When setting up and using proxies, it’s important to follow practices that reduce security risks and operational overhead.
+When setting up and using proxies, it's important to follow practices that reduce security risks and operational overhead.
 The following guidelines highlight how to map permissions correctly, manage delays, and keep accounts secure while making proxy usage efficient:

 - Map your operational needs to a minimal `ProxyType`.
 If a type seems overly broad, consider whether a more restrictive variant exists.
 - Use non-zero delays for high-risk actions; monitor announcements.